Tihomir Yankov

 Biography

-Tihomir “T.” Yankov represents financial services industry clients in a wide range of government enforcement matters and internal investigations, with an emphasis on information governance and electronic discovery issues.
-As Senior Counsel in the Washington, D.C., office of Buckley LLP, he has represented clients in matters involving the Consumer Financial Protection Bureau (CFPB), the Federal Trade Commission (FTC), the New York Department of Financial Services (NYDFS), and other state regulators, including state attorneys general.
+T Yankov represents financial services industry clients in a wide range of government enforcement matters and internal investigations, with an emphasis on information governance and electronic discovery issues.
+He has represented clients in matters involving the Consumer Financial Protection Bureau (CFPB), the Federal Trade Commission (FTC), the New York Department of Financial Services (NYDFS) and other state regulators, including state attorneys general.

 In The News